jmjohnson3/NFL_Analytics_SportsBetting/README.md

 > CLI only accepts the documented pipeline flags.

-If you point `--html-file` at a document that does not resemble an OddsPortal results page (for example `README.md`), the helper now stops with a clear error so you can swap in a browser-saved OddsPortal page source instead.
+If you point `--html-file` at a document that does not resemble an OddsPortal results page (for example `README.md`), the helper logs the issue and will fall back to a live OddsPortal fetch for the same slug so you can compare live versus local behaviour.
+Supplying a browser-saved OddsPortal page source is still recommended for deterministic debugging.

 The script disables HTML overrides by default so you can confirm whether live requests are being blocked or whether the parser is failing on returned HTML.